 Did the cute, chubby and clumsy cartoon-like puffin only exist as motifs on cushions, plates, thimbles and salt cellars, or do they really exist?
 Bobbing about out there in the wild Atlantic Ocean all winter long to come ashore and risking all just for the summer months to find a crag or burrow in some escarpment in which to lay and hatch a solitary egg before disappearing again to take their chances on the unforgiving brine rather than endure an hour more than necessary of landlubbers, however well-intentioned, with our cameras and binoculars.

-There are gulls, guillemots and gannets galore on the Great Saltee, but there are also pucks of puffins to view to your hearts content.
-We did so on a glorious sunny Sunday without a cloud in the sky as Wexford lived up to its reputation on the sunny south east, and we filled out boots.
+There are gulls, guillemots and gannets galore on the Great Saltee, but there are also pucks of puffins to view to your heart’s content.
+We did so on a gloriously sunny Sunday without a cloud in the sky as Wexford lived up to its reputation on the sunny south-east, and we filled out boots.

-Lady’s Island supports breeding common, arctic and sandwich terns as well as black-headed gulls.
-It’s a great site for wintering water birds.
+Our Lady’s Island supports breeding common, arctic and sandwich terns as well as black-headed gulls.
+It’s a great site for wintering waterbirds.
 Whilst Tacumshane Lake is a wetland site ideal for spotting scarce passage waders and rare vagrants.
-It’s the one of the best known sites in Ireland for its bird assemblages and rarities.
-The area around Cahore gives good birdwatching options with occasional rarities showing up in the area, plenty of shorebirds and water birds in the nearby marshes.
+It’s one of the best-known sites in Ireland for its bird assemblages and rarities.
+The area around Cahore gives good birdwatching options with occasional rarities showing up in the area, plenty of shorebirds and waterbirds in the nearby marshes.
 The Wexford Slobs is the host site of wintering geese species including the Greenland white-fronted goose and light-bellied Brent goose.
 The slobs are best visited in the winter.

 All the more reason for bird watching enthusiasts, expert and amateur, to ensure that they do not encroach, cause harm or disturbance to the breeding birds.

-For this trip we based ourselves in the centrally located Ferrybank Campsite in Wexford Town.
-The all-year-round campsite which is well managed as part of the Wexford Swimming Pool and Leisure Centrecomplex, is so convenient, safe, beside the leisure centre and small playground, overlooking the Slaney estuary and coastline.
+For this trip, we based ourselves in the centrally located Ferrybank Campsite in Wexford Town.
+The all-year-round campsite which is well managed as part of the Wexford Swimming Pool and Leisure Centre complex, is so convenient, safe, beside a leisure centre and small playground, overlooking the Slaney estuary and coastline.

 While there are places for campervans to park in Kilmore Quay, it’s a pity that there is no particular designation; the car park has headroom barriers and overnight parking by campervans is prohibited.